-Jean Kennedy Smith, Kennedy sister and architect of peace in Northern Ireland, dies at 92
+Jean Kennedy Smith, JFK’s sister and an architect of peace in Northern Ireland, dies at 92

 The sisters were just as integral as the brothers in Kennedy’s victories.
 Jean, Eunice and Patricia coordinated the volunteers who hosted house parties in early races, bringing the campaign directly to voters in their neighborhoods.

-During John’s presidency, Jean and Eunice traveled with him to Ireland in June 1963 for a triumphant return to the family’s homeland in New Ross, Wexford, as the most powerful man in the world.
+During John’s presidency, Jean and Eunice traveled with him to Ireland in June 1963 for his triumphant return to the family’s homeland in New Ross as the most powerful man in the world.
 It was a watershed moment for the Irish, many of whom had two photos on their walls side by side, Kennedy and the pope.
 But it was also a big moment for John and Jean.
 She told a Washington Post interviewer it was one of the “brightest days of his life.”
 And he promised to return.

 “I’ll be back in the springtime,” the president said just before he left, but he was shot by Lee Harvey Oswald that fall.

-President Bill Clinton appointed Mrs. Smith ambassador on St. Patrick’s Day in 1993, hoping to take advantage of the enduring aura of the Kennedy family and break the cycle of violence between Catholics and protestants in Northern Ireland.
-She was the first daughter of an ambassador to be appointed as an ambassador.
+President Bill Clinton appointed Mrs. Smith as ambassador on St. Patrick’s Day in 1993, hoping to take advantage of the enduring aura of the Kennedy family and break the cycle of violence between Catholics and Protestants in Northern Ireland.
+She was the first daughter of an ambassador to be appointed as one.

 Exactly 30 years after John’s visit, Jean returned to Ireland’s shores as the U.S. envoy.
 According to the Boston Globe, she brought her nomination ceremony photo, which was signed by her brother Edward: “For Jean, who is going back in the springtime.”

-Note: CORRECTION: An earlier version of this story incorrectly reported the full name and location of Mrs. Smith’s college alma mater when she graduated in 1949.
-It was Manhattanville College of the Sacred Heart, not Manhattanville College, and it was located in Manhattan at the time.
-It moved in 1952 to Purchase, N.Y.
-The story has been revised.